Chhalma/MiniShareMarketAdviser/README.md

 <h1>Share Market Adviser Java Project in Google Cloud </h1>
-Share Market Advisor Project is a web-based application designed to provide users with share market advice.
+Share Market Adviser Project is a web-based application designed to provide users with share market advice.
 Leveraging Google's Cloud technology, this application allows users to access expert share market advice securely and efficiently.

 <h1>Overview</h1>
 Upon successful login, users can specify their preferences by selecting the types of shares they are interested in monitoring and investing in.
 Users have access to comprehensive advice related to their chosen shares and can modify their preferences at any time.
 Removing a preferred share stops advice for that share, while adding a new share begins receiving relevant advice.
 This dynamic approach tailors the user experience to their evolving interests and investment strategies.